DataDog/hiring-engineers/answers.md

 # Monitoring Data
 Below you'll find the code I used in the status notification along with a screenshot of the alert conditions.

 I had originally made an error but caught this during testing and corrected it.
-I had selected the wrong variable for one of the recovery lines, and this highlights the importance of testing everything! :wink:
+I had selected the wrong variable for one of the recovery lines, and this highlights the importance of testing everything! :wink: That said, I'm sure I've still made mistakes with it being a new system but that's the fun of learning something new, learning from your mistakes!

 #### Code for Notification
 ```